dmateja724/ethereum-staking/docs/node-setup-guide.md

 --wallet-dir /data/wallets
 ```

-- the `--beacon-rpc-provider` needs to be specified to the container name that is running the beacon node. in this example above `prybeacon:4000`
+- The `--beacon-rpc-provider` needs to be specified to the container name that is running the beacon node. in this example above `prybeacon:4000`